 - If my first Co-Op is that of assisting in the Survey / GPS / Site — Layout Crew, is it possible that I would fill the same position on a second or third Co-Op with the Company?

 - Highly unlikely.
-We work to expose the Co-Op student with as many different roles in the Company as possibly.
+We work to expose the Co-Op student with as many different roles within the Company in an effort to provide a broad experience.
 Both IX and the student can then get a better sense of his/her overall strengths and best fit.

-- Is any consideration given in my placement as a co-op to my strengths or goals as to where I see my future in construction?
+- In regards to my placement as a Co-Op, is any consideration given to my strengths, goals or where I see my future in construction?

 - Yes, we try to place you in a "best fit" for all involved.
-Not everyone is a "Field" or "Office" person.
-Although our program is designed to give a co-op a well rounded view of our company, we will strive to place you into a position that best reflects where you will be the most comfortable and productive.
+Not everyone is a "field" or "office" person.
+Although our program is designed to give a co-op a well rounded, broad experience with our company, we will strive to place you into a position that best reflects where you will be the most comfortable and productive.